davidpet/tutorials/Angular/bazel-workspace/README.md

 # ToDo

-- ibazel and library change detection in build
 - automatic execution of `pnpm import` in case of changing json package lock.
 - tests
 - snippets pointing to commits in this tutorial (and breaking down angular.json and bazel concepts)